-Is chocolate Paleo?
+Is dark chocolate Paleo?
 Well, I can answer that question for you.
 I have done a lot of research.
 You can find the answer below.
-I have references too.

 Most everyone seems to agree that, though chocolate is not Paleo, it is okay to eat a controlled amount from time to time.
 Many chocolates you would buy and eat from the store are processed cocoa beans with sugar, soy lecithin and sometimes milk added; which is not Paleo.
 After reading many different blog posts on the subject it seems most people agree that, though there are a few drawbacks to cocoa itself, raw cocoa can be considered Paleo.
 However, not everyone wants to eat the bitter seed produced by the cacao tree.